onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - everything should be displayed properly and layout should not be broken

 ##### 9. Check the camera is mirroring
-(on an iOS and Android device; a laptop with camera)
+(on an iOS and Android device; a laptop with camera; desktop or laptop with a third-party USB camera)
 1. Go to the face step
 2. Move your face to the left
-    - Make sure the camera feed also moves to the left with you
+    - Make sure your face also moves to the left on camera feed (like looking at a mirror)

 ## Non-functional